sm20/multithreaded-primality/README.md

 FUNCTIONALITY

 Takes an array of many integers, some large, some extremely small, and computes the sum of the array.

+INSTRUCTIONS

 compile with:
     $ g++ count.cpp -O2 -o count -lpthread

 Original code adapted from Dr. Pavol Federl.
-This code adds multithreaded functionality to an otherwise single threaded program.INSTRUCTIONS
+This code adds multithreaded functionality to an otherwise single threaded program.

 Run:
 	  ./a.out